selinon/selinon/docs.source/celery.rst

-.. _migration:
+.. _celery:

-Migration from raw Celery to Selinon
+Moving from raw Celery to Selinon
 ------------------------------------

 Supposing you are already using Celery and you want to migrate to Selinon, this section will give you a very high overview on what needs to be done and what are possible pitfalls when migrating.
 Also check :ref:`faq` for some notes on why you should and why you shouldn't migrate to Selinon.